-Note: Check out Explore Components Design Worksheets (Balloon) for inspiration.
+Note: Check out Explore Components Design Worksheet (High-Altitude Balloon) for inspiration.
 This section may include:

-- -Names of the components you selected from the components worksheet HERE - -What the components would be used for (sensing, recording, etc.) - -Simple diagram showing how your components will fit in your 4x4x8 in. flight box
+- -Names of the components you selected from the Explore Components Design Worksheet (High-Altitude Balloon) - -What the components would be used for (sensing, recording, etc.) - -Simple diagram showing how your components will fit in your 4x4x8 in. flight box